LeoRidgwellCGI/Todo-App/README.md

 # Todo-App 📝

-A simple command-line To-Do List Manager built in Go.
+A simple CLI & API To-Do List Manager built in Go.
 Created by **Leo Ridgwell**.

 ---